Great Moments in Travel History – February 2014

 The aptly-named Cloudster, the first wholly Douglas-designed, Douglas-built aircraft, made its first flight on February 24, 1921.
 It was the first aircraft to lift a useful load greater than its own weight.

-On February 22, 1925, Geoffrey de Havilland took off from London in a D.H.60 Moth fabricated by the de Havilland Aircraft Company.
-Constructed of wood with fabric-covered surfaces, the two-seat tour and training plane marked the start of a new age in light aviation.
+On February 22, 1925, Geoffrey de Havilland took off from London in a DH.60 Moth constructed by the de Havilland Aircraft Company.
+The two-seat touring and training plane was constructed of wood with fabric-covered surfaces, and marked the start of a new age of light aviation.

-The Douglas DC-1 made a record breaking coast-to-coast flight on February 19, 1934, from Los Angeles to Newark, N.J., in 13 hours and 4 minutes.
+The Douglas DC-1 made a record breaking coast-to-coast flight on February 19, 1934, from Los Angeles to Newark, New Jersey, in 13 hours and 4 minutes.

 The Douglas DC-5 made its first flight on February 20, 1939.
-Only 12 of the aircraft were ever built: five as commercial DC-5 transports, and seven as R3D military transports.
+Only 12 of the aircraft were ever built, including five as commercial DC-5 transports, and seven as R3D military transports.